-The 20 Best Looks At The Oscars
+The 20 Best Looks at the Oscars

-Dare we say that the Oscars red carpet was…not deathly boring?!
-The fact that the most popular dress color was shocking pink is pretty promising sign.
+Dare we say that the Oscars red carpet was … not deathly boring?!
+The fact that the most popular dress color was shocking pink is a pretty promising sign.
 There was a lot of color, in fact, from bright yellow to Prince purple.
 But of those pink dresses, which was the best?
-Did Tessa Thompson or Jason Momoa have the better Karl Lagerfeld-designed look?
+Did Tessa Thompson or Jason Momoa have the better Karl Lagerfeld–designed look?
 Read on for our favorites.

 Best Suit: Awkwafina